9 Things You Can't Miss On Your Trip To Yosemite National Park + Tips

 If you are entering though the Yosemite South Entrance in Wawona, you will find this on your left hand side across the street from the Wawona Hotel where parking is also available for this trail.

 Our visit to Yosemite National Park was a very memorable experience and I hope you find these tips and suggestions helpful to make the most our of your visit in one of the most beautiful National Parks.
+Always exercise caution when out in nature and to get the latest on road or trail closures visit Yosemite National Park Service.

 If you enjoyed this post please give it a heart, leave me a comment, share it with a friend or pin it!